Wm. K. Walthers, Inc., was founded by Bill Walthers (1893 - 1967) in Milwaukee, WI in 1932 -

 difficult to obtain.
 Around this time Walthers introduced its own brand of 'Crestline' passenger car kits featuring wood and pressboard sides, and

-diecast truck and in 1940 Bill introduced streamlined 'O' scale passenger cars, based on tooling developed for the World’s Fair layout.
+diecast trucks and in 1940 Bill introduced streamlined 'O' scale passenger cars, based on tooling developed for the World’s Fair layout.
+The Walthers

 During the war, model manufacturers were ordered to stop production in order to conserve